 His efforts led to the adoption of the UN Convention on Genocide in December 1948, which came into effect in January 1951.
 Article Two of the Convention defines genocide as “…any of the following acts committed with the intent to destroy, in whole or in part, a national, ethnic, racial or religious group…”:

 - causing serious bodily or mental harm to members of the group,

 - deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part,

 - imposing measures intended to prevent births within the group,

 - and forcibly transferring children of the group to another group (Holocaust Encyclopedia, 2016).

-Many ethnic Shona academics are by default guilty of supporting the objectives of the Gukurahundi by undermining, if not entirely dismissing its occurrence and/ or impact while promoting an ethnic Shona superiority narrative that alleges Gukurahundi was a legal intervention in pursuit of ‘dissidents’ whose existence unfortunately remains a myth to date.
-Genocide is a dangerous politics that promises utopia beyond politics; it attempts to rid society of difference, promises oneness.
-Oneness built on execution of some communities for being different is barbarism.
+Many ethnic Shona academics are by default guilty of supporting the objectives of the Gukurahundi by undermining, if not entirely dismissing its occurrence and/ or impact while promoting an ethnic Shona superiority narrative that alleges Gukurahundi was a legal intervention in pursuit of ‘dissidents’, dissidents whose existence unfortunately remains a myth to date; even Mugabe could not prove their existence.

 Too much power in the hands of a few is the fuel such acts as genocide thrive on is what Zimbabwean independence teaches us.
 We will not rest until those responsible for the Gukurahundi atrocities are brought to account, they need to complete all their legal requirements or the case cannot be officially closed.
 The biggest challenge for Matabeleland right now is to remove the perceived immunity or veil shielding ZANU PF genocide perpetrators from charges for planning and executing the Gukurahundi atrocities.